hugocotoflorez/memallocator/README.md

 ## About

-This memory allocation interface allows an user to request a free chunk of memory and use it as wanted.
+This memory allocation interface can be used to request a free chunk of memory and use it as wanted.
 Once memory is no longer required it is needes to return it throw the corresponding function call.
 Usage are specified below.